 Faith vs. Fear.

-Just two months after my 2nd miscarriage- we find out we are pregnant.
+Just two months after my 2nd miscarriage- we find out we are pregnant (P.S.
+If you want to see our gender reveal for this pregnancy see this post here).
 We weren’t really trying… I mean, we had sex and if you’re not preventing then your trying, right?

 You see, the thing is, I don’t think I’ve healed from the last miscarriage.
 I buried the feelings, the emotions deep down and avoided it.
 Having my first miscarriage back in 2016 was hard, very hard.
 Countless nights crying myself to sleep, and asking God why?!
 Yet, in the midst of it, there was a hope and a peace that I can’t quite explain.